A kids’ or youth savings account provides a great opportunity for parents to teach their children about money starting at an early age.

 Best Bank Accounts For Kids in Canada

-The savings account should also offer to pay interest so that your child can watch their balance grow with time for a practical and valuable lesson on investment returns and compounding interest.
+The savings account should also offer to pay interest so your child can watch their balance grow with time for a practical and valuable lesson on investment returns and compounding interest.

 1. Tangerine Children’s Savings Account